futape/search/README.md

 # futape/search

-This framework offers a basic set of utilities for building your search index and search it using various and customizable matching strategies.
+This framework offers a basic set of utilities for building your search index and search it using various customizable matching strategies.

 You are completely free in the choice and the structure of the objects to index.
 News matchers can be implemented and added in seconds.
 The same applies to highlighters.